 Programs are powerful reusable abilities that transcend the natural limitations of a creature.
 They are separated into four tiers based on their power level, legal status, threat to society, and physical toll to the User.
 These Programs can be altered with two different Upgrades, which can be purchased in any order.
+In this demo version, all characters only have their tier one Program, and their choice of one of its two Upgrades.

-Upgrades are additional customisations you can install in your OmniRig that augment a Program.
+Upgrades are additional customisations you can install in your Core Cybernetic that augment a Program.
 This modifies certain specifics of a base program's code, broadening its potential.
 With an Upgrade installed, the User can decide whether to run a Program with or without either Upgrade on every use.
-When used, Upgrades are considered to alter the base Program unless otherwise specified.
+Upgrades are considered to alter the base Program unless otherwise specified.